 Dorothy and Jack Denison

-Dorothy met Jack Denison—the white man she would marry in 1959—back in 1955 while performing at the Riviera in Las Vegas, where Denison was maitre d’.
-Denison would spend a good deal of time trying to convince Dorothy that he was much more than a maitre d’, that he held interests in various Vegas casinos, and had tons of money stashed away.
-In an interview with Jet before their marriage, Denison even flat-out lied, calling himself the Vice President of the Riviera when he and Dorothy met.
-It was a position he never held anywhere, and was indicative of the other lies he’d tell Dorothy throughout their courtship and marriage.
+Dorothy met Jack Denison—the white man she married in 1959—back in 1955 while performing at the Riviera in Las Vegas, where Denison was maitre d’.
+At the time, Denison went to great lengths to convince Dorothy that he was much more than a maitre d’.
+Jack told Dorothy that he held interests in various Vegas casinos, and had tons of money stashed away.
+In an interview with Jet before their marriage, Denison went so far as to say that when he and Dorothy first met, he was Vice President of the Riviera.
+It was a position he never held anywhere, and was typical of the many lies Jack told Dorothy throughout their courtship and marriage.

-Denison took advantage of Dorothy’s weakened emotional state after her break up with Otto Preminger to insert himself into her life.
+Jack Denison took advantage of Dorothy’s weakened emotional state following her breakup with Otto Preminger, and inserted himself into her life.
 Depressed over her career, Dottie eventually convinced herself that Denison could provide her with the steady home life she craved, and the financial stability that would allow her to work only if she desired.

-Dottie’s friends couldn’t understand her interest and the growing seriousness of her relationship with Denison.
-Gerald Mayer, Dorothy’s former romance and director of Bright Road (1953), would describe Jack Denison as
+Dottie’s friends couldn’t understand her interest in Jack, or the growing seriousness of their relationship.
+Gerald Mayer, Dorothy’s former flame and director of Bright Road (1953), described Jack Denison as:

 “almost a cliché of a slick smooth maitre d’ who would smile a lot and would say complimentary meaningless things.
 There was something really not likable about him despite his being good looking.”

-Geri Nicholas Branton believed it was a self-destructive streak in Dottie that led her to marry Jack Denison on June 23, 1959.
+Geri Nicholas Branton believed it was a self-destructive streak that led Dottie to marry Jack on June 23, 1959.
 Geri’s analysis seems accurate, for Dorothy had to sedate herself to get through the wedding.
-She even fell asleep at the dinner reception after the ceremony.
+She even fell asleep at the dinner reception following the ceremony.

-But Dorothy’s name didn’t bring the customers in.
+But for the first time, Dorothy’s name didn’t bring the customers in.
 It was a terrible blow to her confidence as a performer, and further hurt her reputation in Hollywood.
-Denison’s restaurant went under, and Dorothy’s pill and alcohol cycle worsened, only now she had a husband to support and his debts to pay.
+Denison’s restaurant went under, and Dorothy’s pill and alcohol cycle worsened.
+Only now she had a husband to support and his debts to pay.
 When Denison became habitually abusive, Dorothy finally filed for divorce in 1962.